Review of Primal Freeze-Dried Dog Food

-Primal Freeze-Dried Formula Dog Food receives the Advisor’s top rating of 5 stars.
+Primal Freeze-Dried Nuggets Dog Food receives the Advisor’s top rating of 5 stars.

-Primal Freeze-Dried Formula Beef formula was selected to represent the other products in the line for this review.
+Primal Freeze Dried Chicken Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Estimated Dry Matter Nutrient Content

 Ingredients: Chicken, chicken necks, chicken hearts, chicken livers, organic carrots, organic squash, organic kale, organic apples, organic pumpkin seeds, organic sunflower seeds, organic broccoli, organic blueberries, organic cranberries, organic parsley, organic rosemary extract, organic apple cider vinegar, montmorillonite clay, fish oil, organic quinoa, organic coconut oil, vitamin E supplement, organic ground alfalfa, dried organic kelp, zinc sulfate

 Fiber (estimated dry matter content) = 3.2%